Vincenzo Fiore Marrese

 7. The Missing Context Becomes the Artwork Itself

-An expert could be able to identify the animal or propose a likely context through scientific analysis, spiritual frameworks, or other kinds of interpretation.
+An expert could identify the animal.
+I guess an expert could propose a likely context through several kinds of interpretation.

-However, as an artist, I think I can expand the field of the assumption, using creativity to make new, hypothetical contexts.
+However, as an artist, I think I can expand the field of the assumption.
+I mean, I can use creativity to make new, hypothetical contexts.

 Can imagination help illuminate unseen connections or possibilities?